CodexUse vs CodexBar and the vanilla CLI

 - No browser automation is added; logins still go through the official Codex flow.

-Can I disable telemetry refresh in CodexUse?
+Can I disable background rate-limit refresh in CodexUse?

 Not today.
 The app refreshes rate limits in the background to power the radar and auto-roll.
 You can quit the app if you need silence, then reopen when ready.